ADA Title II Update Information

 Impact on Course Content Accessibility

-Requiring that digital course materials meet accessibility standards from the moment they are made available represents a seachange in the scope, roles, responsponsibilities, and timing of dealing with course content accessibility.
+Requiring that digital course materials meet accessibility standards from the moment they are made available represents a seachange in the scope, roles, responsibilities, and timing of dealing with course content accessibility.
 For years, course content accessibility has been encouraged but not legally required for course content behind password protection in systems like bCourses.
 Presently, only when a student with a formal accommodation enrolls in the course do legal requirements come into play for the course materials in that specific course.
-In the current approach, a student’s Letter of Accommodation (LOA) entails responsibilities for the instructor, but also typically involves engagement by the Disabled Students Program(DSP) for help in remediating course materials in order to render them accessible for a specific student.
+In the current approach, a student’s Letter of Accommodation (LOA) entails responsibilities for the instructor but also typically involves engagement by the Disabled Students Program(DSP) for help in remediating course materials to render them accessible for a specific student.

 Since the new requirement encompasses all digital course materials being accessible as soon as they are made available to students, all content hosted on learning management systems like bCourses, as well as content from third-party vendors, including textbook companies and other learning applications, will need to meet the WCAG 2.1 accessibility standards.